 - Valid Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), depending on your country of citizenship

 - Other documents as recommended by the Visa Office

 5. Get your Study Permit

-At your port of entry, upon successful acceptance of your documentation, the immigration officer will issue you a study permit.
-If there is a co-op component in your academic program, the immigration officer may also issue the co-op work permit at the same time.
+At your port of entry, upon successful acceptance of your documentation, the immigration officer will issue you a study permit and a co-op work permit (if you have applied).

 Below are tips from the Government of Canada website.

 As an international student with a study permit you must: